zerocracy/judges-action/README.md

 * Review a pull request
 * Create a new release

-To avoid punishment, do the following:
+I order to avoid _punishment_, do the following:

 * Triage issues timely
 * Review and merge/reject pull requests timely